thegoddambatman/diy-dogecoin-digger/README.md

 with yours.
 Be careful to save it as a `p2p.conf` and not `p2p.conf.txt` -- Windows is tricky like that.

-Then, you're off to the races.
+Now you're off to the races:

 ````
 ddd.bat